gudu1994/ScrapperApp/README.md

 # ScrapperApp
-You have to download the scarapper application from here.
+You have to download the scrapper application from here.